thestefanristovski/tphttp/README.md

 The source (.java) files can be found in the src folder.
 The complete Javadoc documentation can be found in the doc folder.

-The other folders are needed for the IDE used during programming.

 by Stefan Ristovski and Aydin Akaydin.